Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Experiments

-\paragraph{Method.} We use the updated SC-SfMLearner~\cite{bian2019depth}, publicly available on GitHub, as our unsupervised learning framework.
-Compared with the original version, it replaces the encoder of depth and pose CNNs with a ResNet-18~\cite{he2016deep} backbone to enable training from the Imagenet~\cite{imagenet_cvpr09} pre-trained model.
-Besides, to demonstrate that our proposed pre-processing is universal to different methods, we also experiment with Monodepth2~\cite{monodepth2} (ResNet-18 backbone) in ablation studies.
-For all methods, we use the default hyper-parameters, and train models for $50$ epochs.

-\paragraph{NYUv2 depth dataset.} The NYUv2 depth dataset~\cite{silberman2012indoor} is composed of indoor video sequences recorded by a handheld Kinect RGB-D camera at $640 \times 480$ resolution.
+\paragraph{NYUv2~\cite{silberman2012indoor}.} The dataset is composed of indoor video sequences recorded by a handheld Kinect RGB-D camera at $640 \times 480$ resolution.
 The dataset contains 464 scenes taken from three cities.
 We use the officially provided 654 densely labeled images for testing, and use the rest $335$ sequences (no overlap with testing scenes) for training ($302$) and validation ($33$).
 The raw training sequences contain $268K$ images.
-It is first downsampled $10$ times to remove redundant frames, and then processed by using our proposed method, resulting in total $67K$ rectified image pairs.
+It is first downsampled $10$ times to remove redundant frames.
+We train on the pre-processed data (\ie, it generates $67K$ rectified pairs) and train directly on original data with ARN, respectively.
 The images are resized to $320 \times 256$ resolution for training.

+\paragraph{KITTI~\cite{Geiger2013IJRR}.} The dataset contains driving videos in outdoor driving scenes, and we use it to investigate whether the proposed ARN has an adverse impact on motion-simple data.
+We use Eigen~\cite{eigen2014depth}'s splits and follow SC-Depth~\cite{bian2021ijcv} for training and evaluation.
+The image is re-scaled to $832 \times 256$ resolution for training.

+\paragraph{ScanNet~\cite{dai2017scannet}.} The dataset provides RGB-D videos of $1513$ indoor scans, captured by handheld devices.
+We use officially released test set, which is originally used to evaluate the semantic labeling task, for evaluating the generalization of our trained model.
+It contains total 2135 color images ($1296 \times 968$), and corresponding ground truth depths ($640 \times 480$).
+We re-scale the depth prediction to GT resolution for evaluation.

-\paragraph{RGB-D 7 Scenes dataset.} The dataset~\cite{shotton2013scene} contains 7 scenes, and each scene contains several video sequences ($500$-$1000$ frames per sequence), which are captured by a Kinect camera at $640 \times 480$ resolution.
+\paragraph{7-Scenes~\cite{shotton2013scene}.} The dataset contains 7 indoor scenes, and each scene contains several video sequences ($500$-$1000$ frames per sequence), which are captured by a Kinect camera at $640 \times 480$ resolution.
 We follow the official train/test split for each scene.
-For training, we use the proposed pre-processing, and for testing, we simply extract one image from every $30$ frames.
-We first pre-train the model on NYUv2 dataset, and then fine-tune the model on this dataset to demonstrate the universality of the proposed method.
+For testing, we simply extract the first image from every $10$ frames, and for training, we fine-tune the model that is pre-trained on NYUv2 to demonstrate the universality of the proposed ARN.

+\paragraph{Make3D~\cite{saxena2006learning}.} Following previous unsupervised methods~\cite{zhou2017unsupervised, monodepth2}, we test the zero-shot generalization of our trained models on the Make3D dataset.
+It contains $134$ in-the-wild images for testing.
+However, caution should be taken, as the ground truth depth and input images are not well aligned, causing potential evaluation issues.